 Home Energy Conservation Act (HECA)

 The Home Energy Conservation Act 1995 (‘HECA’) requires all local authorities in England to submit reports to the Secretary of State demonstrating what energy conservation measures they have adopted to improve the energy efficiency of residential accommodation within their area.
-Reports are to be submitted every two years tracking progress, up to 31st March 2027.
+Reports are to be submitted every two years to track progress.

-For the 2019 reporting year, the Department of Business, Energy and Industrial Strategy (BEIS) is piloting the submission of reports via a digital platform.
-A summary of Camden’s response for May 2019 can be downloaded below:
+The Department of Business, Energy and Industrial Strategy (BEIS) requires that reports are submitted via a digital platform.
+A summary of Camden’s response for May 2021 can be downloaded below:

 Energy Company Obligation: Flexible Eligibility Statement of Intent